wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-access-file-data/includes/1-introduction.md

 - Demonstrate to download a file from OneDrive using a unique ID
 - Get a list of files trending around the signed in user
 - Demonstrate how to upload a large file to OneDrive

+## Additional resources

+Refer to the following repository for additional resources associated with this module.
+This repository includes completed code samples from the exercise units found in this module: [MicrosoftGraph/msgraph-access-files-data](https://github.com/microsoftgraph/msgraph-access-files-data).